Skip to article frontmatterSkip to article content

 Over-fitting vs Under-fitting

-• Under-fitting occurs when both training and validation error remain high-- your model is too simple.
+• Under-fitting occurs when the model is too simple, so both training and validation errors remain high.

 Illustrating Under-fitting